JazzScheme

 • Ported many parts of the visual GUI designer

-2008-02-04 - Build system now all implemented in Gambit
+2008-02-04 - New build system fully implemented in Gambit

 Here's a summary of the most important developments since the last update (apart from a very nice Christmas vacation with my son :-) :